NBonaparte/schemegen/README.md

 `schemegen -i [path/to/image] -n 64`
 ### Reading color schemes
-Schemegen can read Xresource files in `~/.config/schemegen/schemes`.
+Schemegen can use existing schemes (made by itself or placed by the user) by reading from Xresource files in `~/.config/schemegen/schemes`.

 `schemegen -r [filename]`
 ### Printing to stdout